-Despite the difficulties of proving a claim against the government there are many examples of successful government-related claims.
+Despite the difficulties of proving a claim against the government, there are many examples of successful government-related claims.
 One such example is Bourgoin v.
 Leamington (Municipality).
-The case involved an elderly lady who injured her ankle after stepping in a 1 ¼ inch hole in a public sidewalk.
-In its decision the court placed a lot of emphasis on the town’s neglect in following its own policy requiring holes greater than ½ inch to be patched.
+The case involved an elderly lady who injured her ankle after stepping in a 1 ¼ inch hole on a public sidewalk.
+In its decision, the court placed a lot of emphasis on the town’s neglect in following its own policy requiring holes greater than ½ inch to be patched.

 Stojadinov v.
 Hamilton (City) O.J.
 No. 2038 (Ont.
 H.C.).